afuu21/Flask-app/README.md

-# Flask-app
+# Flask-apps
-This repo consists codes of a sample flask app
+This repo consists codes of a sample flask apps